zshamrock/blog/resources/templates/md/drafts/2019-10-17-building-snap.md

 removable-media  dynocsv:removable-media         -         -
 ```

 `home` and `network` connections (other names are plugs, interfaces) are connected automatically by default.
-Which is not the case for the `personal-files` connection, which has the corresponding alias/plug: `aws-config-credentials` as per [](personal-files interface documentation), and has to be connected manually:
+Which is not the case for the `personal-files` connection, which has the corresponding alias/plug: `aws-config-credentials` as per [personal-files interface documentation](https://snapcraft.io/docs/personal-files-interface), and has to be connected manually:

 ```
 $ sudo snap connect dynocsv:aws-config-credentials